Dog Parkour Rules

 Playgrounds may be used if playground rules permit, but remember they are the kids playgrounds first.
 If a kid approaches, move your training elsewhere.
 If a kid is already on the playground, move your training elsewhere.
 At no time should a dog be doing parkour on a playground with kids present.
 This is for the safety of both the kids and the dogs and to show respect for the environments that give us the ability to train this sport.
 Respect for the environment must be demonstrated at all times.

 Agility equipment may be used sparingly, but we highly encourage you to use and find other obstacles.
-If agility equipment is used the use must be minimal.
+If agility equipment is used the use must be minimal and it must be used in a novel or non-traditional manner.

 Treats may be used in any level, but cannot be used as a lure.
 Corrections may not be used at any time.
 Multiple cues may be given, but if a handler has to give more than 2 cues, more training is needed and a non passing score will be given.